About Planimals

 Creator

-Built by Alephic—an AI consulting firm that builds custom systems for marketing organizations.
+Built with Claude Code by Alephic—an AI consulting firm that builds custom systems for marketing organizations.
 We like building small experiments like this to stay close to the tools and explore new capabilities as they emerge.